 Working with the Los Angeles Food Policy Council (LAFPC) to advise a local bodega, we set out to help Emma’s Market improve its business.
 The LAFPC provides training, guidance, and upgrades to stores helping them distribute fresh produce to food deserts, or areas without equitable access to produce.
 Consulting with them, we developed a roadmap with recommendations to help Emma’s market based on opportunities for customer growth and business improvements.

-Additionally, other stores were able to take advantage of modern point-of-sale (POS) systems and merchandising strategies, whereas Emma’s kept track of inventory by hand, eyeballing what’s low and refilling at random with limited strategy to stocking, tracking, or presentation.
+Other stores used modern point-of-sale (POS) systems and merchandising strategies, while Emma’s relied on manual inventory tracking and restocked unpredictably with little strategy to stocking, tracking, or presentation.

 When thinking about using design to increase profitability, we spent a lot of time researching how grocery stores layout merchandise and how they plan what to sell based on what is bought using technology like point-of-sale (POS) systems.